ltts-eai/ltts-project/docs/page2.md

-# Guideline to build EAI
+# Guideline to build framework

 ## 1.Define the scope and requirements of the framework: